-- Specified Causes of Loss: Covers loss caused by any of six types of perils.
+- Specified Causes of Loss.
+Covers loss caused by any of six types of perils.
 This coverage is a cheaper alternative to comprehensive coverage.

-- Collision: Covers loss to a covered auto caused by the vehicle's overturn or its collision with another object.
+- Collision.
+Covers loss to a covered auto caused by the vehicle's overturn or its collision with another object.

 The Conditions section consists of two parts.
-The first applies to losses.
-It explains your obligations under the policy if an accident, claim or loss occurs.
+First, the Loss Conditions section outlines your obligations under the policy if an accident, claim or loss occurs.
 It also explains how physical damage losses are assessed and paid.
-The second set of conditions is more general.
-For instance, it defines the coverage territory, and explains how your policy will apply when other insurance exists.
+Secondly, the General Conditions section details the basic rules of the policy.
+For example, it defines the coverage territory and explains how your policy will apply when other insurance exists.

 Additional Coverages and Amendments

-Additional Coverages: Here are three coverages that are often added to a commercial auto policy.
+Here are three coverages that are often added to a commercial auto policy.

-- No-Fault: Covers medical expenses incurred by an insured driver or passenger as required by state law.
+- No-Fault.
+Covers medical expenses incurred by an insured driver or passenger as required by state law.
 No-fault coverage is mandatory in a few states.

-- Auto Medical Payments: Covers medical expenses incurred by insured drivers and passengers (other than employees) of covered autos.
+- Auto Medical Payments.
+Covers medical expenses incurred by insured drivers and passengers (other than employees) of covered autos.
 Medical Payments coverage is optional (not mandatory).

-- Fellow Employee Coverage: Eliminates the fellow employee exclusion under auto liability coverage.
+- Fellow Employee Coverage.
+Eliminates the fellow employee exclusion under auto liability coverage